snail-radar/snail-radar.github.io/docs/format.md

 ## Sequence Attributes

 We list the basic attributes of each sequence of our dataset in the below table.
+By comparing the record of a weather station 20 Km away from the data collection routes, and our own weather record, we are happy to see the good agreement.

+<a name="seq-attribute-table"></a>
 <table>
     <thead>
         <tr>